BrianSeong99/plonky3_rangecheck/README.md

 Range checks are essential components in zero-knowledge proof systems, enabling privacy-preserving comparisons and validations.
 Through our exploration of different implementations in Plonky3, we've seen how various approaches can be used to achieve the same goal, each with its own trade-offs in terms of simplicity, efficiency, and degree.

 The progression from Mersenne31 to optimized BabyBear demonstrates the ongoing optimization efforts in the field of zero-knowledge proofs.
 By understanding these implementations and the concept of Constraint Degree, developers can make informed decisions when designing their own zero-knowledge proof systems using Plonky3.

+## Goldilocks v2 Range Check?

+A little assignment for folks to try to implement a optimized version of Goldilocks field Range Check, feel free to submit PR!